Download Careers360 App

 Example: Here, two dominant alleles are needed at two loci to have purple flowers in sweet peas.
 This constitutes an F2 generation ratio of 9:7.

-Epistasis can shift typical genotypic and phenotypic ratios for a 9:3:3:1 ratio in dihybrid inheritance to any other ratio, including 9:3:4, 12:3:1, 15:1, or even 9:7, pending the type of epistasis.
+Epistasis can shift typical genotypic and phenotypic ratios for a 9:3:3:1 ratio in a dihybrid cross to any other ratio, including 9:3:4, 12:3:1, 15:1, or even 9:7, depending on the type of epistasis.

-Significance Of Epistatic Genes in Evolution
+Significance of Epistatic Genes in Evolution

 • Epistatic interactions contribute to genetic complexity and diversity in populations.